ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/README.md

 - Requires an HP/Agilent/Keysight 34401A or compatible DMM.

-By default, the pin map included with this example uses the resource name `GPIB0::22::INSTR`, which matches the 34401A's factory default address when connected via GPIB.
-If this doesn't match your configuration, edit [`Keysight 34401A DMM Measurement.pinmap`](./Keysight 34401A DMM Measurement.pinmap) and replace `GPIB0::22::INSTR` with the desired resource name (e.g. `ASRL1::INSTR` or a custom alias).
+By default, the pin map included with this example uses the resource name `VISA-DMM`, which matches the 34401A's factory default address when connected via GPIB.
+If this doesn't match your configuration, edit [`Keysight 34401A DMM Measurement.pinmap`](./Keysight 34401A DMM Measurement.pinmap) and replace `VISA-DMM` with the desired resource name (e.g. `ASRL1::INSTR` or a custom alias).

 ### To simulate NI or Keysight DMM in software